alicevision/meshroom-manual/source/more/view-edit/view-edit.rst

 *Import in Nuke/Mari*

-In menu "NukeMVG ``>`` Import Alembic" , .abc file can be loaded.
+In menu "NukeMVG :math:`\Rightarrow` Import Alembic" , .abc file can be loaded.
 The tool create the graph of camera projection.
-Result can be export to Mari via Nuke <-> Mari bridge.
+Result can be export to Mari via Nuke + Mari bridge.

 .. image:: 1000000000000500000002D057790BC5AE108E3F.jpg